linked-db/linked-ql/site/realtime/live-queries.md

       );
     }

-    // Normal changefeed behavior
+    // Normal fine-grained filtering
     return entries;
   },
 });
 ```

+Above, there is a single source of truth for a certain level of visibility for both regular subscriptions and Live-Query-originated subscriptions.

 What you should avoid for Live-Query-originated subscriptions is re-implementing row-level visibility lookups inside the hook (e.g. querying the database per entry).
-The Live Query engine's default behaviour already guarantees correctness at that level.
+The Live Query engine's query context already serves that need.

-### Mental Model

-A clean way to think about the split is:

-* **Changefeeds:** "What changed in the database?"
-   → optional visibility enforcement: `resolveCommitVisibility()`

-* **Live Queries:** "What changed at the level of this query?"
-  → visibility enforcement: transactions

-* **Cross-cutting visibility questions:** "What commit-level rules apply in both cases?"
-  → visibility enforcement: `resolveCommitVisibility()` + `centralizeCommitVisibility: true`

 ---

-## Scaling Model
+## Scaling Behaviour

 Live queries in LinkedQL are built on a shared execution model that drastically minimizes computation and database lookup costs.
 When one or more queries overlap, the engine organizes them into a **hierarchy of evaluation windows**.

-In this model, a broader query becomes a **canonical query window**, and any overlapping or more constrained queries become **derived windows** that inherit from the base.
+In this model, a broader query becomes a **canonical query window**, and any overlapping or more constrained queries become **derived windows** that inherit from that base.

 This is called **query inheritance**.